ETG1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 displays content of the file passwd

 3.What about 2
 displays content of /etc/passwd and /etc/hosts

+4.Last lines of a file
+Displays the last 10 lines of /etc/passwd